3

 At the U17s last year, Daniels shot 48.3% from two and 26.9% from three, but to his credit, he improved his free-throw efficiency to 80.8%.
 At the U19s this year, Dash’s two-point shooting efficiency plummeted to 25.0% (while shooting 36.4% from three, interestingly), and he shot just 52.4% from the free-throw line.
 Daniels averaged 8.1 PPG, 2.7 APG, and 3.1 RPG – all career lows in his time repping Australia at the junior level.

-The U19 World Cup stats, though, are especially relevant because that was the last major international junior tournament NBA scouts had to watch Dash before he becomes draft eligible.
-I imagine both the U17 and U19 World Cups were particularly significant from a scouting perspective because they gave evaluators a chance to see Daniels playing as a primary scoring option against elite competition of a similar age — something they would have seen (to a degree) if he went to college but won’t see when he’s playing with Melbourne United.
+The U19 World Cup stats, though, were especially relevant because that was the last major international junior tournament NBA scouts had to watch Dash before he becomes draft eligible.
+I imagine both the U17 and U19 World Cups were particularly significant from a scouting perspective because they gave evaluators a chance to see Daniels playing as a primary scoring option against elite competition of a similar age—something they would have seen (to a degree) if he went to college but won’t see when he’s playing with Melbourne United.
 And although Dash might not ever truly be asked to play that role as a professional, scouts would have wanted to see more than he showed in Switzerland.

 Now, it's worth acknowledging that Dash was significantly younger than most other players at that tournament, so he deserves some level of grace.
 Sam Vecenie, draft analyst for The Athletic (who happens to be based in Melbourne), shared a similar sentiment regarding the age, but also voiced legitimate concern with Daniels’ U19 performance on an August episode of his podcast, saying he’s “still very worried about him as a 2026 prospect.”